salehiin/levelTwo_assignmentOne/readme.md

-# ☕ Explain the difference between any, unknown, and never types in TypeScript.
+# ☕ 3.
+Explain the difference between any, unknown, and never types in TypeScript.

-# any type- when we don't declare explicitly the type typescript compiler infers that it will be any type. any type shouldn't use.
+# any types- when we don't declare explicitly the type typescript compiler infers that it will be any type. any type shouldn't use.

-# Example of a unknown types:
+# Example of a any types:
 let d; then we can assign any type of data in d. like: d = "string", d = number, d = null etc.

 # Unkown types - When define it is not sure what will be the type but in runtime we can return it's type.
 In runtime we will check it's type by using typeof operator.